tfabris/BlueGigaEmpeg/README.md

    button on the BlueGigaEmpeg module, initiate pairing from your stereo via its pairing feature.

+Sometimes Bluetooth devices can get into odd states which require a reboot to fix.
+If you're having pairing troubles, reboot both devices: Reboot the car stereo by turning the ignition off and on again, and reboot the BlueGigaEmpeg by sleeping and waking the empeg with a long press on the top button of the front panel.

 One final note about the pairing process: Paired devices share a set of security keys with each other.
 Pressing the recessed RESET/PAIR button on the BlueGigaEmpeg module erases those keys from the WT32i chip.
 If your car stereo